madeofpendletonwool/PinePods/README.md

 - [ ] Revamp queue - It should just save to the database
 - [ ] Fix logout - It's shows navbar still
 - [ ] Search options missing from web
-- [ ] Issue with loading poddisplay on web
-- [ ] Mass download options not working on web

 ### To be added after beta version (Listed in order they will be implemented)